skoolkid/skoolkit/sphinx/source/commands.rst

 current working directory or in `~/.skoolkit`, if present.
 The recognised configuration parameters are:

+* ``Dictionary`` - the name of a file containing a list of allowed words, one per line; if specified, a string of characters will be marked as text only if it contains at least one of the words in this file
 * ``Hex`` - write addresses in decimal (``0``, the default), lower case hexadecimal (``1``),  or upper case hexadecimal (``2``)
 * ``TextChars`` - characters eligible for being marked as text (default: